-RMI's small, exclusive team is led by tenured RMI Guide and Everest veteran Dave Hahn.
-With 14 Everest summits Dave is widely regarded as the premier Everest guide in the world.
+RMI's small, exclusive team is led by tenured RMI Guide and Everest veterans.
 RMI's guiding approach on Everest differs notably from many other guide services as we intentionally keep our team small.
 Instead of running a large expedition with many climbers, we focus our attention on leading a more personal climbing team, concentrating our resources on each individual to ensure the safest, most enjoyable, and most successful experience possible for each one of our climbers.
-RMI's Everest Expedition has one of the best guide-to-climber ratios on the mountain.
-This smaller ratio provides our climbers with many benefits including:
+RMI's Everest Expedition has one of the best climber-to-guide ratios on the mountain.
+This lower ratio provides our climbers with many benefits including:

 - Providing the flexibility to tailor climbing agendas and acclimatization schedules to individual needs.